 The candidate receives the award at the official opening of the following ECM and presents a lecture at this occasion.

-The European Crystallographic Association is pleased to announce the eleventh Max Perutz Prize.
+The European Crystallographic Association is pleased to announce the twelfth Max Perutz Prize.

 The Prize will be awarded in recognition of meritorious achievements in any branch of crystallography to an individual scientist clearly affiliated with the ECA.